RareMashiro/Frontend/README.md

 # Frontend
-This is my fronend rep
+This is my frontend rep